 Writing involves the teaching of fiction and non-fiction genres.
 Varied resources are used: interactive whiteboard materials such as Smart Literacy, on-line scheme Wordsmith (Pearson), Jane Considine’s writing units, on line resources such as websites, current affairs programme “Newsround” and children’s newspaper “First News”, poetry textbooks.
 Publishing for an audience is an essential part of writing, with pupils writing for a purpose e.g. to share through displays, competitions, on the school website, in the community newsletter “Annfield Appletree”, in whole school publications such as the “When I Grow Up…Project”.
 Writing is assessed on entry, mid-year and end of year, through joint moderation of pupil’s independent work in books.
 Moderation of writing also takes place with cluster school to ensure it is accurate.
-Pupils needing additional support in writing take part in Read, Write Inc and Freshstart interventions.
-More able writers in Years 4, 5 and 6 take part in weekly additional writing lesson with an English specialist teacher but in 2019-20 the specialist teacher is supporting Year 5 and 6 reading.
+More able writers, in recent years, have received additional support from an English specialist teacher but in 2019-20 the specialist teacher is supporting Year 5 and 6 reading.

 Grammar, punctuation and spelling (GPS) are taught, where possible, through writing and reading.
 There are times discrete lessons may be appropriate and we use a variety of resources, including the No Nonsense Spelling scheme.
 Assessment for GPS takes place on entry, mid-year and end of year, using NFER and SATs papers.
 Phonics and spelling rules are taught, the content is dependent upon ability.
 Spellings and spelling rules are taught three times a week in school.
 Pupils are encouraged to learn spellings at home and spelling lists are sent out each term/week, depending on the class.

 Handwriting is taught through Senter handwriting – a scheme of handwriting used by both Annfield Plain Infant School and ourselves, in order to provide consistency across the two key stages.
 We also use the online program, Letterjoin, which can be accessed by pupils and parents for home use.